Advanced Uniview IP Camera Guide - NVR IPCAMERA SECURITY

 What Are Encoding Settings?

 Encode settings are video image quality settings that are set for each camera.
 This menu includes the video FPS, bitrate, compression rate, and resolution.
-Setting these settings correctly based on the install site can help save network bandwidth, HDD space, fix network lag, and much more.
+Setting these settings correctly based on the install site can help save network bandwidth, space, fix network lag, and much more.

 Each cameras video encode mode should be set up for every job based on how good the locations network is and how much stuff is already on it, and based off how the end user will be viewing the recorder/recordings the most.